Sometimes figuring out how to live with less is the easy part. You can get rid of clutter in many ways including simplicity challenges like …

 When you begin to eliminate the stuff and the fluff, it will become easier and easier to clearly identify and protect the things that your heart knows are important.

-While you can catch glimpses of joy in a busy life, crushing debt, jammed schedules and the need to always keep up and catch up prevent joy from being sustainable.
+Living with less will you give you room to create more joy in your life.
 Letting go and getting simple provides time for long walks, slow meals, meaningful conversations, or anything else that brings you real joy.

 Peace and quiet shouldn’t be considered a luxury.
 You deserve moments of complete silence everyday.
 It’s a noisy, noisy world but you can better navigate and appreciate it by fueling up on silence and solitude.